joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

     symbols according to rules in a book rather than rocks in a desert, but the underlying idea is the same.

+[^6]:
+    The classic argument that qualia exists is due to Frank Jackson in the article "What Mary Didn't Know."
+I encourage you to read the original article (and the Wikipedia article is quite good, too), but in brief, the argument proposes a thought experiment: Suppose there is a scientist named Mary.
+Through extensive study, she has learned all there is to know about the physics of color, the physiology of the eye, and the neurology of the brain.
+Given some stimulus like looking at a red rose, she knows exactly how the light impacts the eye, how the image forms on the retina, how this produces a signal along the optical nerve, and how the brain processes this signal.
+However, Mary has lived her entire life within a black and white room and has never perceived color herself.
+One day, she leaves the room and looks at a red rose.
+Does she learn anything new from this experience?
+    If she does, we are forced to conclude that qualia exists --- that an experience is distinct from perfect knowledge of how the brain reacts to the stimuli that produced that experience.

+[^7]:
+    The formal name for this theory is "functionalism", and the basic idea is that the physical constituents aren't relevant to a mental state --- all that matters is that the system functions appropriately.
+In the case of a computer program, it doesn't matter what computer you run the program on, the important thing is the program itself.

+[^8]:
+    Or at least, if we are to accept that proposition, we are forced into the position of panpsychism, in which all matter is conscious and our consciousnesses are not bound to anything at all.

+[^9]:
+    It was for good reason that the authors of Numerical Recipes described random number generation as a "perverse" use of a computer.
+A machine which is designed to be deterministic is not well suited to behaving randomly!

 [1]: https://annakaharris.com/chalmers/

 [2]: http://www.consc.net/notes/lloyd-comments.html